aws-solutions/aws-control-tower-customizations/README.md

     └── validation                                  [ shell and python scripts for validating manifest schema and cfn template]
 ```

-Below shows the file structure of a custom configuration package.
+Below shows the file structure of a custom configuration package which can be found in the github source code.
 Note that this is an example, therefore file path, folder and file names can be modified by customers to match what is defined in the manifest file.

 ```
 custom_control_tower_configuration